mdccalex/helpful-canvas-scripts/README.md

 Once you have installed Tampermonkey, click on any of the following links to install one of the Userscripts in this repository.

 # Available userscripts
-* [canvas_rubric_copy](https://github.com/mdccalex/helpful-canvas-scripts/raw/main/Tampermonkey%20Userscripts/canvas_rubric_copy.user.js) - Allows you to copy/duplicate rubrics between courses and accounts you are enrolled in.
+* [canvas_rubric_copy](https://github.com/mdccalex/helpful-canvas-scripts/raw/main/Tampermonkey%20Userscripts/canvas_rubric_copy.user.js) - Allows you to copy/duplicate rubrics between courses and accounts, with ability to select between courses/accounts by enrollment, sub-account admin, or root account admin.
 * [canvas_grade_distribution](https://github.com/mdccalex/helpful-canvas-scripts/raw/main/Tampermonkey%20Userscripts/canvas_grade_distribution.user.js) - A dumb way of getting a grade distribution from gradebook that isn't fully automated.
 Lacks universality.